 Actions Taken to Assess and Address Modern Slavery Risks

-PTC takes a global framework approach in combatting modern slavery in our operations and supply chain.
+PTC takes a global framework approach in combating modern slavery in our operations and supply chain.
 The following section provides an overview of actions taken by PTC to assess and address risks in our operations and supply chains, and the policies and processes currently in place to facilitate risk assessment, prevention, and mitigation across the globe:

 Policies and Standards